gadingnst/fullstack-next-template/README.md

 ## Features
 This `starter-template` is packed with:

-- 🎉 Next.js 13
+- 🎉 Next.js 13.
-- ⚛️ React 18
+- ⚛️ React 18.
-- ✨ TypeScript
+- ✨ TypeScript.
 - 💨 Tailwind CSS 3 - Pre-setup with PostCSS Nesting and Import.
-- 📈 Path Alias - Import your module in `src` using `@/` prefix, and in `public` using `$/`
+- 📈 Path Alias - Import your module in `src` using `@/` prefix, and in `public` using `#/`.
-- 📏 ESLint - Find and fix problems in your code
+- 📏 ESLint - Find and fix problems in your code.
-- 🐶 Husky - Run scripts on your staged files before they are committed
+- 🐶 Husky - Run scripts on your staged files before they are committed.
-- 🧩 Pre-built Components to handle dynamic Lazyload, Image and SVG in `components/base`
+- 🧩 Pre-built ***components*** to handle dynamic Lazyload, Image and SVG in `components/base`.
 - ⚡️ Pre-setup ***backend things*** in `server/` folders.
+- 🪄 Pre-built ***utilities*** to handle common things in backend and frontend.
 - 🔥 Minimal dependencies & full of customization - Of course this template can be fully customize.
 You can delete that you don't need or change the DB from ***MongoDB*** to your ***very DB***.

 ## Getting Started